GENERAL | SUPER LATE MODEL | OUTLAW LATE MODEL

 A. No alcoholic beverages or controlled substances are to be consumed before or during races by anyone entering the pit area.

-B. Drivers must be at least 14 years of age with a valid driver's license or ID and birth certificate and have a minor participant form notarized and signed by a parent or legal guardian.
+B. Drivers must be at least 14 years of age with a birth certificate and have a minor participant form notarized and signed by a parent or legal guardian.

 C. Berlin officials reserve the right to reject or allow the entry of any driver or car.